 - There are a wide variety of Additive Manufacturing (AM) systems creating parts out of an assortment of materials.

-- AM is changing the way products are designed and parts being produced.
+- AM is changing the way products are being designed and parts are being produced.

 Additive Manufacturing, or AM, is the process of creating a three-dimensional object directly from digital data.
 A part model, created using a computer and CAD software, is physically recreated, layer by layer, on the printer’s build platen utilizing feedstock materials in liquid, powder, filament, or sheet forms.

 There are a wide variety of AM systems creating parts out of many materials, including polymer, plaster, metallic, glass, concrete, paper, ceramic, and biologics.
-From nanometer scale to the size of a house, additive manufacturing is producing complex geometry and details that cannot be created by any other manufacturing process.
+From nanometer scale to the size of a house, AM is producing complex geometry and details that cannot be created by any other manufacturing process.

 - Material Jetting – This process creates objects in a similar method to a two dimensional ink jet printer.
 Liquid feedstock material is jetted via a nozzle(s) into the build envelope using either a thermal or piezoelectric dispensing method.
 The material solidifies by cooling, evaporation or exposure to UV light.
 Capable of nanoscale precision, machines of this type vary in complexity and in their method of guiding the droplets of material.
 This process allows for multiple materials within the same part and also the printing of biologic materials in controlled environments.

 - Powder Bed Fusion – This process includes Direct Metal Laser Sintering (DMLS), Electron Beam Melting (EBM), Selective Heat Sintering (SHS), Selective Laser Melting (SLM) and Selective Laser Sintering (SLS).
 All of these methods use either a laser or electron beam to fuse particles together and require the spreading of a powder feedstock material over previous layers.
 A roller or a blade sweeps a uniform layer of material, from an adjacent hopper of powder, over the part.
 The programmable beam of energy sinters the powder, layer by layer.
-Selective Heat Sintering differs from the other processes.
-It uses a heated thermal print head to fuse the granules of powder together.
+On the other hand, SHS differs from the other processes because it uses a heated thermal print head to fuse the granules of powder together.

-Additive Manufacturing is changing the way consumer products are designed and component parts are being produced.
-With newer and more powerful software becoming available and evolving 3D printing processes being invented, it’s only a matter of time before every consumer benefits from this new manufacturing technology.
+AM is changing the way consumer products are designed and component parts are being produced.
+With newer and more powerful software becoming available and as evolving 3D printing processes being invented, it’s only a matter of time before every consumer benefits from this new manufacturing technology.
 Keller Technology Corporation is excited to see what the future has in store for the factories of the future.
-Contact us to learn more about possible solutions to your most challenging manufacturing problems.